wbap/WBCA/Codes/readme.md

 # Creating your own WBCA

-Our main product is “wbca_cajal.json” as the first version of WBCA.
+Our main product is “wbca_cajal.json” in Release folder as the first version of WBCA.
 However, you have another option that you can use the codes placed here to modify and improve our WBCA, and re-create and re-build a WBCA for your own purpose.

 ### Connection Matrix and Port Size
 First, after downloading the WBCA from Github, cd into the Codes file and run the two commands below.